namor5772/WifiRadio2/README.md

 ## Raspberry Pi setup

 I have used a Raspberry Pi 2 Model B V1.1 2014, running Raspberry Pi OS (Legacy) on a 8Gb Micro SD HCI card (which you will have to image).
 It is configured to Boot To Desktop with Auto login, with only the Remote GPIO enabled.
 Since it does not have inbuilt wifi you will need a wifi dongle.
 Also USB powered 3.5m stereo audio speakers need to be attached.
-All this powered with appropreate power adaptor and cable
+All this powered with an appropriate power adaptor and cable.
 ***COMPLETE***

  1. On your Windows 11 PC (and until further notice) format your SD Card